edstott/ES-synth-starter/doc/LabPart2.md

 	Test the volume control.
 	You should find that steps in the volume control are approximately consistent in the perceived loudness.

-5. The mutex `keyArrayMutex`, which you used to protect the variable knob3Rotation, cannot be locked by `sampleISR()` because it is an interrupt.
+5. The mutex `sysState.mutex`, which you used to protect your knob rotation variable, cannot be locked by `sampleISR()` because it is an interrupt.
-	Maintain correct data synchronisation by changing the modification to knob3Rotation in `scanKeysTask()` to an atomic access.
+	Maintain correct data synchronisation by using atomic accesses to access the rotation variable, instead of locking the mutex.
-	Make sure there is no way the ISR can read a rotation value that’s temporarily outside the permitted bounds, for example if the rotation is incremented then checked against the maximum.
+Atomic access is appropriate since the variable is a single word, but you must ensure there is no way the ISR can read a rotation value that’s temporarily outside the permitted bounds, for example if the rotation is incremented then checked against the maximum.

-6. (Advanced) The code will get messy if the knob decoder is replicated for the three other knobs.
+7. (Advanced) The code will get messy if the knob decoder is replicated for the three other knobs.
-	Implement a knob class with methods that allow you to:
+	Implement a knob class that stores the state of the knob and provides methods to:
-	-	Update the rotation value using the latest state of the key matrix
+	-	Update the rotation value using the latest state of the quadrature inputs
 	-	Set upper and lower limits
 	-	Read the current rotation value

-	Make the class thread safe, meaning that all public methods behave as reenterant functions and they can be called from concurrent tasks without need needing additional synchronisation locks.
+	Make the class thread safe, meaning that all public methods behave as reenterant functions and they can be called from concurrent tasks without need needing additional synchronisation locks outside the member functions.

+  > [!TIP]
-	> **Note**: Global variables and synchronisation in embedded code
+  > Global variables and synchronisation in embedded code
   >
   > Embedded programming in C or C++ tends to create numerous global variables, which are [discouraged in general programming](https://isocpp.github.io/CppCoreGuidelines/CppCoreGuidelines#i2-avoid-non-const-global-variables) because the global scope makes it hard to follow where variables are used.
   > They arise in embedded code because threads don't terminate and instead must interact with other tasks as and when external events or timers require processing.
   > Furthermore, interrupts can occur at any point and they cannot accept parameters or generate return values like normal functions.
   >
   > Passing data between parallel tasks requires synchronisation (mutex, queue, critical section etc.) and its easy to introduce bugs when there are many global variables, each with their own method of synchronisation.
   > Synchronisation itself introduces additional global objects including semaphore and queue objects.
   > Consider organising and accessing your shared data in a way that will reduce the occurance of bugs, for example:
   > - Group global variables into structs or singeton classes, so fewer objects are shared
   > - Define all global variables in a single source file and declare them as required in other source files with `extern`
   > - Create access methods or functions that read, write or update shared objects so that you don't need to replicate synchronisation code in different tasks
   > - Use C++ RAII (resource acquisition is initialization) to obtain mutex locks automatically in a local scope

 ### 2. CAN bus communication